 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on China and the European Union.
+Our coverage this year includes a new chapter on Greece.

 Lexology Getting The Deal Through titles are published annually in print.
-Please ensure you are referring to the latest edition or to the online version at www.lexology.com/qtdt.
+Please ensure you are referring to the latest edition or to the online version at www.lexology.com/gtdt.